When they've exhausted all other options, freelancers can turn to collection agencies to help them collect on unpaid invoices.

 Before agreeing to do freelance work, set up a payment plan to ensure you and your client are on the same page.
 That way, if the plan is violated, you have grounds to hire a collections agency and fight for your money.

-You've spent over 90 days waiting for payment.
+You've waited over 90 days for payment.

 Your client has a history of not paying.

 If the person you're working with has done this before, consider enlisting the help of an agency.
 At this point, there's a pattern to their behavior, and you shouldn't have to continue dealing with it.

 If this is their first offense, though, speak with them about it before seeking outside help.
 Give them time and hear them out.
 Don't assume the worst; they might've fallen on hard times or simply lost the invoice.
 You don't want to lose a client's business because of a simple miscommunication.